xc-racer99/android-camera-timing-pc/README.md

 #### Building a package
-Run `cpack` or `make package` to build a tar.gz file. deb, rpm, and other package types are not supported right now
+Run `cpack` or `make package` to build a tar.gz file.
+A .deb can be built with `cpack -G DEB` rpm and other package types are not supported right now

 ### Building on Windows for Windows
 Install [cmake](https://cmake.org/) and your desired version of [QT](https://www.qt.io/download) and its compiler.